 Questions

 1,3 Need a spread sheet with all the values that are valid for REST_MULT and an explanations of how validations are to take place in the context of the Sectionalizer data and any chosen values.
+These values are in the CEDSA CODES lookup table and found via the REST_MULT code indicated in the table.

 2 Need a spread sheet with all the values that are valid for FAULT_CUR and an explanation of how validations are to take place in the context of the Sectionalizer and any chosen values data.

+These values are in the CEDSA CODES lookup table and found via the FAULT_CUR code indicated in the table.

 Data Mapping Source to Settings

-The following table defines the current mappings.
+The following table defines the current mappings in question.
+The SM_SECTIONALIZER spreadsheet defines all of the mappings.